aimat-lab/ML4pXRDs/README.md

 - `tensorflow` >= 2.0.0

-Also make sure that the `CUDA` and `cuDNN` dependencies of `tensorflow` (the correct version that is compatible with your tensorflow version) are installed.
+Also make sure that the `CUDA` and `cuDNN` dependencies of `tensorflow` (the correct version that are compatible with your tensorflow version) are installed.
 We refer refer to the table available on https://www.tensorflow.org/install/source#tested_build_configurations.

 ## Optimized simulation of powder XRDs